Expert Guide to Live Streaming Your Wedding in 2020

 1. Cell phone or laptop with camera

-- Video quality doesn’t matter if your feed is shaky.
+2. Tripod or tall table - Video quality doesn’t matter if your feed is shaky.
 Stabilize your camera!

 Tabletop Tripod: Manfrotto Pixi